 Things To Not Do

-All reservations are made on a first come first serve basis.
-In order to reserve the llamas, we require at least a 50% deposit.
+All reservations are made on a first come, first served basis.
+In order to reserve the llamas, we require at least a 25% deposit.
 The rest of the money must be paid on or before the day you pick up the llamas.
-No exceptions.
+No exceptions!

-All customers are required to sign rental contracts .
-After agreeing on rental dates, you will receive an email with the contracts.
-You must email, fax, or take a picture of the contract and send it to us.
-No rental agreement is final until we have the Rental Contract and a 50% deposit.
+All customers are required to sign our 2 rental contracts.
+After agreeing on rental dates, you will receive an email with the invoice and two contracts.
+You must scan/email or take a picture of the contract and send it to us.
+No rental agreement is final until we have the (2) Rental Contracts and a 25% deposit.